giodueck/ObsidianAcademic/Tesis/Research/Tesis - Estado del arte - Metodologia.md

 - Ensamble of CNNs for classifies objects and facilities in high resolution multispectral RS images
 - Post-processing NN that combine predictions from CNNs with satellite metadata

+### Laban 2017
+- Two step training approach to select least image scale with high accuracy to improve performance

+### Iglovikov 2017
+- No relevant info in conclusions

 ### Sevo 2016
 - 2 stage training approach which outperforms feature based approaches and other network solutions
 - Automated object detection CNN

+### Zhu 2015
+- Combined deep CNN layers produce features which allow detection without rotation of objects
+- Performance improvement from not needing to go through the rotate-and-detect pipeline

+### Khryashchev 2018
+- No relevant info in conclusions

+### Amato 2023

+### Luengo 2016